Sayantika84/CineSense/README.md

 ## Code Overview

+After data pre-processing, Content based filtering is applied.
 The core functionality is defined in the `recommend` function, which processes user input and returns a list of recommended movies based on cosine similarity.
 The results can be sorted based on user preferences, including:

 - Most Similar Content
 - Newest First